 - Original loan date: Nine years ago

 - Loan term: 30 years

-To get the details of your original loan, enter them into your chosen amortization calculator.
-If possible, enter the actual month and year that you originally borrowed money.
-Use your original loan amount -- not the amount that you currently owe.
+To obtain the details of your original loan, enter them into your amortization calculator.
+Use your original loan amount—not the amount you currently owe.

 Take note of where you stand with your current loan.
-Scroll down to today’s date, and see how much you still owe on the loan.
-In our example, it’s $152,160.64 (your numbers may vary due to rounding depending on the software you use and how precise it is).
+Scroll down to today’s date (month 108 or year 9) and see how much you still owe on the loan.
+In our example, it’s $152,160.64.
+Your numbers may vary due to rounding depending on the software you use and how precise it is.

 Calculate the Replacement Loan